 The Project's operations will modify the flow and water temperature regimes in the Susitna River downstream of the proposed reservoir.
 Reservoir operation and storage levels will affect water temperature in the reservoir and influence outflow water temperatures.
 Alteration of the baseline water temperature regime of the Susitna River is expected to modify baseline river ice conditions (which may affect channel morphology and riparian vegetation) and the suitability and productivity of aquatic habitats.

-The results of the 2013–2014 water quality studies will be used as a basis to assess the effects of the proposed Project on water quality in the Susitna River basin and to identify and develop protection, mitigation, and enhancement measures related to water quality (including temperature), ice formation, and aquatic habitat in the reservoir and in Project-affected river reaches downstream of the dam.
+The results of the 2013–2014 water quality studies will be used as a basis to assess the effects of the proposed Project on water quality in the Susitna River basin and to identify and develop any necessary protection, mitigation, and enhancement measures related to water quality (including temperature), ice formation, and aquatic habitat in the reservoir and in Project-affected river reaches downstream of the dam.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge